-COAL ELECTRICAL SPECIALISTS TRAINING [JM401C]
+COAL AND METAL/NONMETAL ELECTRICAL SPECIALISTS TRAINING

+[EL41JM]

-This course is designed for MSHA Coal Electrical Specialists to enhance their training and inspection skills.
+This course is designed for MSHA Coal and metal/nometal Electrical Specialists to enhance their training and inspection skills.
 The course is customized annually to ensure inspectors are up-to-date on new policy and procedures.
 Classes covered normally are: Accident Review, Electrical Inspection Procedures, the new Proximity Safety Devices, and any current changes in the Electrical Field and Modifications.

-Technical Coordinators:Cliff Adkins and HQ StaffCourse Length:3 Days
+Technical Coordinators: Cliff Adkins and HQ Staff Course Length: 3 Days